 T-levelSchool Leaver / 16 - 18 yr Old Vocational Courses

-The CACHE Level 3 Technical Qualification in Education and Childcare prepares learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children aged 5 to 7 years.
+The CACHE Level 3 Technical Qualification in Education and Childcare will prepare you to become an Early Years Educator, enabling you to work with children from birth to 5 years and gain knowledge of children aged 5 to 7 years.

 A big part of your study will be to complete relevant industry-based work placement.
 Throughout the course, you'll be required to complete a minimum of 45 days (315 hours) work placement.
 You'll also get the opportunity to show us what you've learned and demonstrate your abilities during numerous observations through the course.
 Work placement is a great opportunity to get your feet wet in your chosen specialism and help confirm that this is the career you want to do!

 Full-time courses at CWA are generally 3 - 4 days per week (though you may be in for an extra day if you are resitting English and / or Maths).
 The college day is typically longer than a day at school and students will need to plan their individual study in their free time (including individual study hours which are recorded at college in the Learning Resource Centre or other study areas).
 Work experience will be a key component of your course and most students will complete a minimum of 60 hours per academic year (on top of their college hours), depending on the course they are studying.
 CWA has a dedicated team of work placement co-ordinators to support you with this.

 T Levels have been designed with leading employers and businesses.
 They will provide you with the skills to progress to an apprenticeship, university or skilled employment.

 * Certain courses may have additional costs to cover trips or DBS checks, and for some courses you will be expected to purchase additional items such as uniform or equipment.

 Though this course is free for those aged 16-18, there may be additional costs related to the programme, such as additional equipment and uniform, educational trips and work placement costs.
 Full details will be sent to applicants before enrolment.